SNAP Benefits in Illinois: How to Apply and Qualify

 How to Contact EBT Customer Service in Illinois

-• For help with your application, call the IDHS Customer Helpline at 1-800-843-6154.
+• Application Help: For questions about your SNAP application or case, call the IDHS Customer Helpline at 1-800-843-6154.

 See Illinois EBT Customer Service Contacts